 At a more advanced level, students may also consider creating a composite character that brings together various aspects of different characters (real or fictional) that they already know.

-That said, some general points to consider when choosing a POV for a horror story are that while the first-person POV is great for grabbing the reader’s attention from the outset, and for building suspense, when the story is in the past tense it may ruin any suspense regarding whether the narrator survives or not.
+That said, some general points to consider when choosing a POV for a horror story are that while the first-person POV is great for grabbing the reader’s attention from the outset and for building suspense when the story is in the past tense, it may ruin any suspense regarding whether the narrator survives or not.

 One more point for students to consider is whether the narrator is reliable or not, If they opt for an unreliable narrator, this can open up great opportunities for a final twist in the tale.
 The 90’s movie The Usual Suspects is a great example of the unreliable narrator at work where the climactic twist at the end reveals the real Keyser Söze.

-For this activity, students should select a scene to rewrite from a fiction book they are already familiar with.
+Teaching Activity: For this activity, students should select a scene to rewrite from a fiction book they are already familiar with.
 A book a few levels below their current reading level will be perfect.

 Students rewrite the scene from first and third-person limited and omniscient perspectives, as well as from the points of view of different characters in the story.
 More advanced students can even play with using a reliable and unreliable narrator if they’ve already grasped these concepts.

-When students have written the different versions of the scene, they should take some time to compare the effect of these different points of view.
+When students have written the different versions of the scene, they should take time to compare the effects of these different points of view.
 Ask them to identify which of the perspectives and points of view worked best for this particular scene and story.
 What were the specific advantages and disadvantages of each version?